 Exploring the Accountability Scorecard report can answer questions like:

-You can find the Guide to Reading the 2013 Michigan School Accountability Scorecards on the MDE website.
-Additional information is available in the Guide document.
+You can find additional information on the Guide to Reading the 2016 Michigan School Accountability Scorecards on the MDE website.

 Results for subgroups with less than 30 students are suppressed.
 If you have questions about small subgroups, please contact your appropriate district staff for information on the BAA Secure Site, which has detailed administrator-level views of Scorecards.